Robert Hallam

+During the Council, alongside Nicholas Bubwith and Amedeo di Saluzzo, he ordered a Latin translation and commentary of Dante's Divine Comedy executed by Giovanni da Serravalle.

 After Hallam's death the cardinals were able to secure the immediate election of a new pope, Martin V, who was elected on 11 November: it has been said that the abandonment of the reformers by the English was due entirely to Hallam's death; but it is more likely that Henry V, foreseeing the possible need for a change of front, had given Hallam discretionary powers which the bishop's successors used.
 Hallam himself had the confidence of Sigismund and was generally respected for his straightforward independence.
 He was buried in Constance Cathedral, where his tomb near the high altar is marked by a brass of English workmanship.